 Many employers offer tuition reimbursement programs to their employees, meaning the employer pays for college coursework.
 Students are encouraged to check with their employer for more information about tuition reimbursement opportunities.

 Enrollment and Disbursement Policies

-Recipients of Title IV financial aid (Federal Pell Grant, Federal Direct Loan program, Federal Supplemental Educational Opportunity Grants, Federal Work-Study) must enroll in courses for credit (audit enrollments are not eligible for funding) and must be LCCC degree-seeking students.
-For Pell Grant recipients, enrollment status for each semester is determined by combining the total number of credit hours enrolled for all sessions in the semester on the 14th calendar day from the start of the semester.
-Classes added after the 14th calendar day from the start of the semester are not eligible for Pell Grant payment.
+Recipients of Title IV financial aid (Federal Pell Grant, Federal Direct Loan program, Federal Supplemental Educational Opportunity Grants, Federal Work-Study) must enroll in courses for credit that apply to the student’s program of study (audit enrollments are not eligible for funding) and must be LCCC degree-seeking students.
+For Pell Grant recipients, enrollment status for each semester is determined by combining the total number of credit hours enrolled that apply to the student’s program of study for all sessions in the semester on the 14th calendar day from the start of the semester.
+Classes that do not count towards the student’s program of study or that added after the 14th calendar day from the start of the semester will not count towards the student’s enrollment status and are not eligible for Pell Grant payment.